philcarter/COMP-109-Syllabus/evaluation.md

 ## Total Points
 There is a total of 100 points.
 Each point represents one percentage of your total grade!

-The course is divided into the following components:

 ### Orientation
 Four tasks worth 0 points.
 Failure to complete task by week 2 of the semester will result in being dropped from the course.